amyruth/catClicker/readme.md

 * The logic for the click events is a little repetitive.
 I feel like it should be less clunky.
 I might need to use some sort of binding to make sure the right cat object is updated.
 As of now I capture the object used in a variable and use that to increment the # of clicks.
 * I could have thought it out a little better at the start. i wrote down what I intended and didn't use any of it but the page layout.
 That's something that happens but I wish I could have forseen it.
 But this ended up being better in the end (but not perfect).

+## Start of the MVO version
+I was struggling getting the code to translate into MVO.
+I understand the separation of concerns but the writing it out seems to confound me.
+Late at night on 08/08/2018 I finally got the menu to load.
+I hope it gets a little easier from here.
+I hate being stuck like this.

 August 2018 Amy Rutherford